-FEI was founded in Florida in 1994 as a private technical career institution in order to provide career-focused and employment-driven education to the people in Miami-Dade County.
-FEI began offering Nursing Assistant on May 1, 1995 and then expanded to offer Medical Assistant, Pharmacy Technician and Medical Billing and Coding.
+FEI was founded in Florida in 1994 as a private technical career institution in order to provide careerfocused and employment-driven education to the people in Miami-Dade County.
+FEI began offering Nursing Assistant on May 1, 1995, and then expanded to offer Medical Assistant, Pharmacy Technician and Medical Billing and Coding.
 In 2000, FEI was recognized as a candidate for accreditation by the Council on Occupational Education (COE).
 In 2001, the institution received its accreditation status from COE.
 In June 2012 FEI was approved to offer associate degree programs with its Medical Office Administrator program.
 In March 2016, FEI expanded its program offering into trades and hospitality with its Culinary Arts, Pastry and Baking Arts, and Heating, Ventilation, Air Conditioning and Refrigeration.
+In 2022, FEI was approved to offer its programs by way of online education.
+Also in 2022, FEI received approval to offer the following three additional associate degree programs: Culinary and Hospitality Management, Pastry and Baking Management, and Business Administration.
 Today, FEI offers a variety of programs in the fields of medical, pharmacy, hospitality, business, and skilled trades.
 FEI has continued to evolve and expand its facilities to respond to the career education needs of the community it serves by offering and developing new career education programs.